 Stanley A. Napper, Ph.D., Vice President of Research and Development, and Professor of Biomedical Engineering, Location: Wyly Tower 1629

 Dr. Napper's role as Dean of Engineering allows him to participate at various levels in Engineering Education research.
 Earlier research activities have included Biomedical Engineering applications of artificial intelligence and mathematical modeling of physiological systems.

-Randal E. Null, Ph.D., Director of The Institute for Micromanufacturing, and Professor of Biomedical Engineering, Location: Institute for Micromanufacturing 203
+Randal E. Null, Ph.D., Professor of Biomedical Engineering, Location: Institute for Micromanufacturing 203

 Dr. Null provides leadership to Louisiana Tech University and the State of Louisiana by providing national quality higher education in research and development areas that improve energy systems, cyberspace security, medical technology, fundamental nanotechnology processes, biological/chemical/physical sensors and other cutting edge science and technology.

 Steven Jones, Ph.D., Associate Professor of Biomedical Engineering

 The Biofluid Mechanics Laboratory, Location: Biomedical Engineering Building 233